Returning to Campus

 We have installed plexiglass screens in reception areas.

 Students are encouraged to bring water bottles from home as there will not be access to water fountains.
 There are numerous water filling stations available around campus.

 Protocols when students or staff are COVID-19 symptomatic.

 If a student or employee tests positive for COVID-19, the following steps will take place:

-The student, and their household, will be required to quarantine at home for a minimum of 14 days.
+The student, and their household, will be required to quarantine at home.

 NC Department of Health & Human Services